 Right of Access

-8.1 Person will grant to the United States or Purchaser, as applicable, such rights of access to land and facilities owned or controlled by Person as may be necessary for the performance of this Contract.
-Person further agrees to grant to the United States and Purchaser, as applicable, such rights-of-way as may be necessary for the BLM and Purchaser’s Representative, its designated Contractors, employees, and agents, to install appropriate equipment for acceptance and delivery of helium into or from the Federal Helium Pipeline and Helium Pipeline, as applicable.
-All equipment placed by the United States or Purchaser and paid for by the United States or Purchaser, as applicable, upon land owned or controlled by Person will remain the property of the United States or Purchaser, as applicable.
-The United States and Purchaser will comply with the Person’s reasonable environmental, health and safety rules.
+8.1 Person will grant to the United States or Real Property Purchaser, as applicable, such rights of access to land and facilities owned or controlled by Person as may be necessary for the performance of this Contract.
+Person further agrees to grant to the United States and Real Property Purchaser, as applicable, such rights-of-way as may be necessary for the BLM and Real Property Purchaser’s Representative, its designated Contractors, employees, and agents, to install appropriate equipment for acceptance and delivery of helium into or from the Federal Helium Pipeline and Helium Pipeline, as applicable.
+All equipment placed by the United States or Real Property Purchaser and paid for by the United States or Real Property Purchaser, as applicable, upon land owned or controlled by Person will remain the property of the United States or Real Property Purchaser, as applicable.
+The United States and Real Property Purchaser will comply with the Person’s reasonable environmental, health and safety rules.

 ARTICLE IX